 So if they’re not turtle relatives, what are they?
 It’s a question Li et al. (2013) set out to answer.
 Based on their beautiful Sinosaurosphargis and Largocephalosaurus material, the authors found that saurosphargids form an immediate outgroup to the Sauropterygia, no muss, no fuss.
 This gels nicely with Li et al. (2011).

 So there you have it, kids.
 Saurosphargids—amaze your friends and befuddle your enemies!

-Oh, and I can’t leave without a third picture from Ethan Kocak: a derpy version of Largocephalosaurus because, I mean, look at that thing.
+Oh, and I can’t leave without this third picture from Ethan: a derpy version of Largocephalosaurus because, I mean, look at that thing.
 I asked Ethan for these pictures specifically because he’s good at portraying derpy sauropsids.

-Humorous illustration of Largocephalosaurus interpreted as a derpy half-wit by Ethan Kocak.
+Largocephalosaurus as a derpy half-wit by Ethan Kocak.

 By the way, I fully endorse the inevitable Cartoon Network show that develops from this illustration, featuring all manner of cartoony Triassic marine reptiles.
 This character could be Derpy Flippers or something.
 Make it a cross between My Little Pony: Friendship is Magic and SpongeBob Squarepants.

 Big thanks to Ethan Kocak for the illustrations.
 Read his comic!
 It's being rebooted in April and it's really good!

 *Exciting aside: a new study shows that glyptodonts (and, presumably, pampatheres) are actually crown-group armadillos, not a sister group to armadillos!
 How cool is that?

 Li, Chun; Olivier Rieppel; Xiao-Chun Wu; Li-Jun Zhao; Li-Ting Wang (2011).
 A new Triassic marine reptile from southwestern China.
 Journal of Vertebrate Paleontology 31(2): 303–312.